auggieyd/dbesslnc2.0/data_curated/readme.md

 #### Map the coordinate ranges to th latest public database to obtain annotations

-Obtain gene IDs from the NONCODE V6 , LncBook,and GENCODE databases to enhance data usability.
+Obtain gene IDs from the NONCODE V6 , LncBook V2.0,and GENCODEV47 databases to enhance data usability.

 1. Convert GTF files into custom BED files for ease of subsequent filtering.(`/match/map_annotations.ipynb:Step1.1`)